esmero/archipelago-deployment/docs/upgradeFromD8ToD9.md

 docker exec -ti esmero-php bash -c "composer install"
 ```

-This will fail (sorry!) for a few packages but no worries, they need to be patched and composer is not that smart.
-So simply run it again:
+This will fail (sorry!) for a few packages but no worries, they need to be patched and composer is not that smart so simply run it again:

 ```Shell
 docker exec -ti esmero-php bash -c "composer install"
 ````

 Well done!
 If you see **no** issues and all ends in a **Green colored message** all is good!
-(Jump to Step 4)
+[Jump to Step 4](#step-4_1)

-#### What if not all is OK and I see red and a lot of dependency explanations?
+#### What if all is not OK, and I see red and a lot of dependency explanations?

 If you have manually installed packages via composer in the past that are NO longer Drupal 9 compatible you may see errors.
 In that case you need to check each package website's (normally https://www.drupal.org/project/the_module_name) and check if there is a Drupal 9 compatible version.